osirixgrpc/osirixgrpc/docs/docs/pyosirix/README.md

 ## Contributions
 If you would like to contribute to pyOsiriX, please have a look at our [contributing](https://osirixgrpc.github.io/osirixgrpc/contributing/CONTRIBUTING.html) page.
 We are always eager to hear your ideas and improve pyOsiriX.
-Example ways to contribute include:
+Examples include:

  1. Publishing example scripts of pyOsiriX in use.
 For example, something small that helps your day-to-day workflows.
  2. Editing documentation or suggesting changes.
  3. Reporting any bugs you find by [raising an issue](https://github.com/osirixgrpc/osirixgrpc/issues).